laurent-martin/asp_fpx_postproc/README.md

 If there is a file named `faspex_postprocessing.ba_`, then rename it to `faspex_postprocessing.bat` (gmail does not allow sending ".bat" files in email)

+# Note on path format

+Paths shall use forward slash `/`, even on Windows. including in UNC paths like `//server/share`.

 # Tool Configuration

 By default the tool will load its configuration file from the same folder as the script.
 Alternatively, another copnfiguration file can be specified as a first argument to the script.